-One fact in particular jumped out at me: diatom fossils are only found from the Jurassic period to the present day.
+I was reading about diatoms as part of my preparation for a seminar on biological diversity.
+One fact in particular jumped out at me: fossils of diatoms are only found from the Jurassic Period to the present day.

-Before I get to that, I note that diatoms live in “glass houses.”
+Before I explore the connection with young-earth creationism, I noted that diatoms live in “glass houses.”
 Doesn’t sound safe at all, right?
-Yet diatoms are able to synthesize glass walls, which they erect around the outside of their cell, presumably for protection in the wild world of aquatic microscopic life.
-Interestingly, a number of organisms have learned to enjoy eating diatoms, glass and all.
+However, diatoms are able to synthesize glass walls, which they erect around the outside of their cell, presumably for protection in the wild world of hungry aquatic microscopic life.
+Despite their work to product themselves, a number of organisms have learned to enjoy eating diatoms, glass and all.

-Just how successful are the diatoms and their glass houses?
-There are more species of diatoms than there are of mammals, birds, reptiles and amphibians combined: about 100,000!
-There are so many shapes and sizes you can think of the as the snowflakes of the microbiological world.
+Just how successful are diatoms and their glass houses?
+There are more species of diatoms than there are of mammals, birds, reptiles and amphibians combined: an estimated 100,000!
+They come in so many shapes and sizes they are like the snowflakes of the microbiological world.
+In addition, diatoms are photosynthetic organisms, like plants, and therefore are able to use the energy from the sun to produce chemical bond in sugar molecules.
 By most estimates they account for one quarter of the oxygen produced on Earth.
 They also account for 40 to 50% of the primary food production in the oceans.
 Clearly, diatoms are essential components of the Earth’s ecosystem as it functions today.

 Diatoms: Another Failed Test of Flood Geology for Young Earth Creationists

 Diatoms are another embarrassment for young earth creationists (YECs).
-And yet rarely will you hear them talk about such things.
+Rarely will you hear them mention the fossil record of diatoms.

-YECs explain the geological column as a form of hydraulic sorting and/or ecosystem sorting.
-The latter hypothesis says that the global flood first covered deep-ocean environments, then covered shallow seas, and finally the lowland tropics.
+YECs explain the geological column as the product of massive world-wide hydraulic sorting and/or ecosystem sorting.
+The latter hypothesis proposes that the global flood first covered deep-ocean environments, then covered shallow seas, and finally the lowland tropics.
 All the while, large animals were running away from the global flood to higher ground, only to be swallowed up later.

 What would the flood-geology hypothesis predict about the distribution of diatoms in the fossil record?
 The obvious prediction would be that if diatoms have existed since the creation week, then they should have been widespread prior to Noah’s flood.
-At the onset of Noah’s flood, when much of the sediment of the earth was dissolved in water, diatoms shells and living diatoms would be predicted to have become mixed up with the water and sediment column.
-When sediments were deposited, diatoms should have found themselves randomly distributed throughout the geological column.
+At the onset of Noah’s flood, when much of the sediment of the earth was dissolved in water, diatom shells and living diatoms should have become mixed up with the water and sediment column.
+When sediments were deposited, diatoms would have found themselves randomly distributed throughout the geological column.

-Problem is, there is no a priori reason to expect that diatoms should have sorted out into just the upper layers of the geological record, which is what we see today.
-In addition, there is no explanation that I know of for explaining the lack of diatoms in the early rock record within a flood-geology model.
-In a flood geology sorting model diatoms might be expected to show at least local sorting into sizes and shapes but even this minor form of sorting is not observed in the fossil record.
-The hypothesis utterly fails to explain the observed distribution of diatom fossils.
+The problem is, there is no a priori reason to expect that diatoms should have sorted out into just the upper layers of the geological record, which is what we see today.
+In addition, there is no explanation, that I know of, to explain the lack of diatoms in the early rock record within a flood-geology model.
+In a flood geology sorting model diatoms might be expected to exhibit at least local sorting into sizes and shapes but even this minor amount of sorting is not observed in the fossil record.
+The YEC flood geology hypothesis utterly fails to explain the observed distribution of diatom fossils.

-If you search YEC literature, you will probably not find any acknowledgement that diatoms do not fit the flood-geology model.
-Nor will you find even a brief acknowledgment that diatoms are not found throughout the geological column.
+Searching the YEC literature, you will find no acknowledgement that diatoms do not fit the flood-geology model.
+Nor will you find even an acknowledgment that diatoms are not observed throughout the geological column.
 The closest I could come finding a quotation in YEC literature about the origins of diatoms appears in a 2010 Answers in Genesis article, “Diatoms: Living in Glass Houses” by Don DeYoung.
 In it, he states that:

 “Diatoms are said by evolutionists to have originated 180 million years ago, yet their fossils reveal the same intricate designs as living examples.
 In truth, they first appeared during Creation Week just thousands of years ago, and they have not improved over time.
 Instead, diatoms display master craftsmanship with unlimited potential”

-The 180-million-year date is correct, but DeYoung doesn’t point out the significance of this for the fossil record.
+The 180-million-year date is correct, but DeYoung doesn’t point out the significance of their appearance so late in the fossil record.
 He attributes the origins of diatoms to the creation week, thus placing them as part of Earth’s biota from the very beginning.
 The article is about the intricate designs and uses of the glass houses of diatoms.
-He attributes their designs to an immediate creation, and so he is saying that God created diatoms as glass-house makers.
-Therefore diatoms in the creation model should be ubiquitous in the fossil record.
+He attributes their designs to an immediate vs providential creation.
+He is claiming that God created diatoms as glass-house makers from the beginning.
+Therefore in the creation model diatoms should be ubiquitous in the fossil record.
 Diatoms should be found in the oldest rocks attributed to natural processed after creation.
 This would include the Precambrian through the present.

-The lack of diatoms in more than 50% of the geological column is a serious problem, as yet unaddressed by the YECs.
+The lack of diatoms in more than 50% of the geological column directly contradicts the flood geology model.
+This observation remains unaddressed by young-earth creationists.